A New Model for Disaster Readiness

 Harnessing the Skills of Mass Gatherings Experts to Build Community Preparedness

-What if medics returning from Vietnam received advanced training to deliver life-saving care before patients reached the hospital?
+In the 1970s, a radical idea transformed emergency response: what if medics returning from Vietnam received advanced training to deliver life-saving care before patients reached the hospital?
 Within a decade, accident-related deaths dropped 40% and survival rates tripled for people in cardiac arrest.
 It was the birth of the Emergency Medical Services (EMS) system as we know it today.

 America is ready for a similar transformation today.

-This isn’t a political issue.
+Disaster readiness isn’t a political issue.
 It’s about honoring the most basic rights of all Americans: protecting our lives, our livelihoods, and the communities we call home.

 The infrastructure exists.
 The workforce exists.
 The knowledge exists.
 These aren’t theoretical assets—they’re active community anchors equipped with sound systems, kitchens, staging areas, and most importantly, public trust.
 They’re professionals who routinely “build a city in a day” at events—exactly the skills communities need during disasters.